'No thanks': Man charged over dog mauling refuses to go into dock

-A man who allegedly owned six dogs, which fatally mauled a man to death, has appeared in court and was placed in custody for being in contempt of court.
+A man accused of owning six dogs that fatally mauled his landlord has appeared in court and was placed in custody for being in contempt of court.

 The maximum penalty for the charge is three years imprisonment and a $2000 fine.

-Wira was boarding at Neville Thomson’s Panguru property on Puketawa Road and is listed as the owner of six dogs and 17 puppies which attacked Thomson on August 4 last year.
+Wira was boarding at Neville Thomson’s Panguru property on Puketawa Road and is listed as the owner of six dogs and 17 puppies that attacked Thomson on August 4 last year.

 Thomson, described by his children as “such a loving and giving man”, died at the scene.